mathigon/fermat.js/CONTRIBUTING.md

 ## Testing

 We use [nodeunit](https://github.com/caolan/nodeunit/) for testing.
-Tests are located in `tests/` and are run automatically when you build using Grunt.
+Tests are located in `tests/` and can be run using `npm run test`.
 Every new function needs its own test located in the appropriate `*.tests.js` file.
 Nodeunit supports a variety of different tests:

 * `ok(value, [message])` tests if value is truthy;
 * `equal(actual, expected, [message])` tests shallow, coercive equality using `==`;